MichaelWarmbier/Console-Pacman/README.md

 # Console-Pacman

-A version of Pacman entirely redesigned in C++.
+### A version of Pacman entirely redesigned in C++.

 Programmed equally by Michael Warmbier & Sam Montanaro.

+Pacman is the original maze-chase arcade game developed by Bandai Namco on May 22, 1980.

 ## Current Design